open-policy-agent/opa/docs/docs/policy-language.md

 ## And and Or Keywords

 The `and` and `or` keywords express conjunction and disjunction _within_ a single rule body, without the need to extract a helper rule.
-Both require an import, and neither produces a value; an expression using them either succeeds or fails:
+Both require an import (`future.keywords.and`/`future.keywords.or`, or [rego.v2](./policy-reference/keywords/import#importing-regov2)), and neither produces a value; an expression using them either succeeds or fails:

 ```rego